Transparent dark purple Travel Guide by Insurte logo

 There isn't just one type of residence permit, however.
 The resident permit that you need to apply for depends on the reason that you're spending time in Finland.

-Different types of residence permits allow you to do different things while on Finnish soil, so it's important you choose the one that most reflects your situation.
+Different types of residence permits allow you to do different things while on Finnish soil, so it's important that you choose the one that most reflects your situation.

 The residence permit that you likely need to apply for is the one that matches what you'll be doing while in Finland (i.e., the purpose of your journey).